omigami/omigami-core/notebooks/README.md

 ### How to run these notebooks

 1. activate omigami env `conda activate omigami`
-PS: create it using the isntructions in the main page readme
+PS: create it using the instructions in the main page readme

 2. install jupyterlab `pip install jupyterlab`